 Cycling and walking Latin America

 If bicycle touring turns you on, climbing the mountains gets you high or you have the Latin American soul, then this website might be for you.
-I built it of the memories and pictures gathered during several long travels to Latin America and out of pure fascination with this unique continent.
-Since I always travel by bike, or I crawl up the mountains with an ice ax in my hand, I can promise you a view from a bit different angle – from the perspective of an unhurried traveler, for whom the road matters more than the destination, to the extent that the voyage itself becomes the destination.
+Time permitting I build it of the memories and pictures gathered during several long travels to Latin America and out of pure fascination with this unique continent.
+Since I always travel by bike or crawl up the mountains with an ice-ax in hand, I can promise you a view from a bit different angle – from the perspective of an unhurried traveler, for whom the road matters more than the destination, to the extent that the voyage itself becomes the destination.
 Welcome to the world of patiperro!

 For a long time I’ve been digging in my photo archive, tracing some old pictures that had been taken in the same spot and time, and partly overlapped.
 Then, playing with photo-stitching software I’ve tried to blend them into bigger compositions.
 Now you can check some of the results in a new photo gallery.
 Only four biggest panoramas displayed there were planned as such while releasing the shutter “in location”.
 The others are just pure chances, lucky coincidences and quite often lots of painstaking computer work.
 One third of the photos come from my last travel to Patagonia and Peru.
 An example underneath – a view upon Patagonian Southern Ice Field from the Marconi Pass - is a merger of three pictures.
 Click on the image to open a full size panorama.